ElliotGr/Ravenloft/Ravenloft/Barovia/Town of Barovia/-Characters-/Ismark Kolyana.md

 `$= await dv.view('一Resources一/Views/characterHeader')`

 > [!info]- What do they look like?
 > Worn face, scars on his face.
 Very attractive.
+Broad figure (as in buff), chiselled features.

 Patron of the Village.